abinit/abinit/doc/tutorial/paw3.md

 ### 3.4.
 Carbon - improving the dataset

 Now that you know the target values, is up to you to experiment and see if you can improve this dataset.
-The techniques are well documented in lesson [PAW2](paw2).
+The techniques are well documented in tutorial [PAW2](paw2).
 Here's a brief summary of main points to be concerned about:

   * Use the keyword series `custom rrkj ...`, or `custom polynom ...`, or `custom polynom2 ...`,